mjohnson92/441-work/Johnson-portfolio/readme.md

 When I have more time I would like to go in and understand the styling and javascript a bit more.
 I find it hard for me to believe that I will dive deeper into javascript.
 I really enjoy doing HTML and CSS though so I may need t get better at javascript if I want to fully utilize those other languages.
 I understood p5 a bit more than original javascript but they may have been due to schiffman and more content in the 120 class.

+Thankfully all of my knowledge of HTML, CSS, and Javascript made it so curating this template to something of my own style wasn't too difficult.
+The hardest part was navigating the CSS to see what made changes elsewhere.

 It was nice to at least dive in a bit into javascript and see how it works.
 I hope I do get more comfortable with it but it will require more assignments and reasons for me to use it.

 I hope you enjoy my portfolio and the music I create!